thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 The code of the `draw` method of class `Rectangle` may be different from the code in `Circle.draw()`.

 Client code will just call `shape.draw()`, not even knowing which actual `Shape` sub-class it's working on.
-This kind of polymorphism provides a very useful decoupling of clients from the callees by using the methods of the baseclass `Shape` as the API for all Objects inheriting `Shape`.
+This kind of polymorphism provides a very useful decoupling of clients from the target objects by using the methods of the baseclass `Shape` as the API for all Objects inheriting `Shape`.

 This mechanism allows to build elegant design like the